elm-tooling/elm-vim/README.md

 ## FAQ

 Frequently asked questions.
 Feel free to contribute.

+### "How do I configure CoC and set up keybindings?"

+Start with the official [`CoC example configuration`](https://github.com/neoclide/coc.nvim#example-vim-configuration).
+Then start to look into our [example configuration](./vim-config-example/README.md) and [user configurations](#user-configurations).
+It'll take some time and tweaking until you find a configuration that's perfect for you.

 ### "CoC shows only first lines of error message in floating window"